Heldsep/BetWatcher/README.md

 # BetWatcher
-A simple requests driven scraper for betting sites.
+A requests driven scraper for betting sites, written in Python.